CALCULATE YOUR SIP RETURNS

 7. Provide Additional Information

-Fill out the remaining personal details, ensuring that you complete the mandatory fields marked with an asterisk (*).
-Do not click the corresponding checkboxes on the left margin.
+Fill out the remaining personal and contact details, ensuring that you complete the mandatory fields marked with an asterisk (*).
+Do not check the boxes on the left margin unless you are actually changing those specific details (like your name or address).

 8. Specify the PAN to Surrender